 Do not feel lonely, the entire universe is inside you” — Rumi

-Caroline Hazelton is a part-time lecturer at a South Florida university and an online ESL teacher.
-Originally from a small town near Jacksonville, Caroline earned her bachelor’s in Spanish at Florida State University.
-Afterwards, Caroline taught Spanish at a pre-k-8th grade private school in Tallahassee for two years.
-After a year of teaching ESOL to adult learners in Leon County Schools, Caroline decided to pursue a master’s in Foreign and Second Language Education to perfect her teaching.
-Caroline then taught Spanish for two years at Rider University and ESL for two years at the YWCA Princeton in central New Jersey.
-She then went to teach in South Florida, where she now resides.
-Caroline hopes to remain in academia and eventually earn her PhD in a field related to second language acquisition.
+Caroline Hazelton is an English for Speakers of Other Languages teacher in Miami.
+Originally from a small town near Jacksonville, she earned her bachelor’s in Spanish at Florida State University.
+Afterward, Caroline taught Spanish at a pre-k through 8th-grade private school in Tallahassee for two years.
+After a year of teaching English as a Second Language (ESOL) to adult learners in Leon County Schools, Caroline decided to pursue a master’s in Foreign and Second Language Education to perfect her teaching.
+Caroline then went on to teach Spanish for two years at Rider University and ESL for a further couple of years at the YWCA Princeton in central New Jersey.
+After her northern journey, Caroline then went to South Florida, where she now resides.
+Caroline hopes to continue teaching and eventually earn her PhD in a field related to second language acquisition and improve the quality of education for immigrants in the US.

-Caroline had a lifelong interest in languages and cultures and taught herself Spanish after she finished the foreign language program at her high school.
-Unsure of how to use her passions to give back to the world, she did religious/humanitarian work in Texas, Ukraine, Peru, and Guatemala as an undergraduate.
-While in Texas working with immigrant families, she realized her love for serving immigrants – a forgotten and often marginalized group of people in the United States – and made ESL her career focus.
+With a lifelong interest in languages and cultures, Caroline taught herself Spanish after she finished the foreign language program at her high school.
+Unsure of how to use her passions to give back to the world, she did humanitarian work in Texas, Ukraine, Peru, and Guatemala as an undergraduate.
+While in Texas working with immigrant families, Caroline realized her love for helping immigrants — a forgotten and often marginalized group of people in the United States — and made ESL her career focus.
 She became a Spanish teacher to connect cultures and eliminate fear caused by misunderstandings.